Reds vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has seven doubles, seven home runs, 25 walks and 24 RBI (49 total hits).
-He's also swiped 12 bases.
+- Yelich has 51 hits with seven doubles, seven home runs, 26 walks and 24 RBI.
+He's also stolen 12 bases.

-- Yelich will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .200 with six walks.
+- Yelich will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .333 with seven walks.

 Yelich Recent Games